grpc/grpc.io/content/docs/languages/cpp/quickstart.md

 server for the client to call.
-Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [Introduction to gRPC](/docs/what-is-grpc/introduction/) and [Basics tutorial][].
+Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [Introduction to gRPC](/docs/what-is-grpc/introduction/) and [Basics tutorial][/docs/languages/cpp/basics/].
 For now all you need to know is that both the server and the client stub have a `SayHello()` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this: